subvertnormality/mosaic/README.md

 ##### Transposition

 You can transpose your entire Song Sequence using the global quantizer transposition fader, either globally or by step using trig locks.
-Transposition applies on top of the currently selected scale.
+Global and trig transposition applies on top of the currently selected scale's transposition value.

 ![Global quantizer transposition fader](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/channel_edit_global_scale_transposition.png)